ERF (truck manufacturer): Purchase by MAN

 In 2000, ERF became part of MAN, with production moving to a new factory in Middlewich.
 Fraud was later discovered to have occurred at ERF, and its financial position had been incorrectly stated, with MAN winning a legal case against Freightliner.
 Freightliner, in turn, tried to sue Western Star and ERF's former auditors Ernst & Young, but failed on the grounds of corporate negligence.

+MAN withdrew ERF from the bus market.

 Final model range

 ERF's final model range consisted of the ECT, ECM, and ECL built on MAN's production line in Munich (for heavy trucks), and a plant in Middlewich for light trucks, positioned to win a contract from the Ministry of Defence for 8,000 new British Armed Forces trucks.
 All the ERF trucks were based on MAN's existing products, the only difference being that the ERF model came with the option of specifying use of the Cummins ISMe power plant.
 This was as an alternate to MAN's own D20 common rail power plant.
-The factory in Middlewich closed in March 2002, with production of the ECT moved to Munich, Germany, and ECM and ECL units moved to Steyr, Austria, where they are built on the same facilities as their identical MAN counterparts.
+The factory in Middlewich closed in March 2002, with production of the ECT moved to Munich, Germany, and ECM and ECL units moved to Steyr, Austria, where they were built on the same facilities as their identical MAN counterparts.

 In the light of Cummins' intransigence on upgrading the ISMe engine to comply with the Euro4 emission regulations, MAN initially decided to replace it completely with the new series of MAN D20 engines.
-With ERF badging used for only the market in the United Kingdom, MAN decided to cease supplying ERF-badged trucks onwards from July 2007.
+With ERF badging used for only the market in the United Kingdom, MAN decided to cease supplying ERF-badged trucks from July 2007 onwards.